jsonnet-libs/jsonnet-training-course/lessons/index.md

 > don't know how Kubernetes works, this is not a requirement for understanding the Jsonnet
 > examples.

-Common questions:

-- What are the lessons we’ve learned after using jsonnet for years?
+TODO: Answer questions tl;dr, make reference to longer descriptions)

+Why?

 - Why jsonnet?
 What benefit do we gain from it?
 - Why is it worth the inconvenience of people having to learn a new language/paradigm?
 - Why we use jsonnet (vs other solutions/tools)?
+- TODO: Create longer retrospective design doc

+How?

+- What are the lessons we’ve learned after using jsonnet for years?
+- What are some GrafanaLabs jsonnet idioms that we try to use?
 - Tools/tricks when writing/debugging jsonnet?
-- What are some GrafanaLabs jsonnet idioms that we try to use?

 Lessons: